chronos123/2020-summer-time/python/dictionary.md

 ### key

-the key must be an immutable type (str, tupple, list od str, int, float) and the key must be unique
+the key must be an immutable type (str, tupple, list of str, int, float) and the key must be unique